 Most common deductions taken every year by tax payers are subject to limitations by AGI.
 If you itemize for example you should reduce your medical and dental expenses by 10% of your Adjusted Gross Income.
 This means that you are only allowed to deduct the amount that exceeds 10% of your AGI.
 If you have a lower AGI you would be able to deduct more medical and dental expenses.

 All adjustments to income are subject to an AGI limitation, even if those deductions are used to calculate AGI.
-If you are eligible to deduct expenses your Modified Adjusted Gross Income will determine if you qualify.
+If you are eligible to deduct education expenses your Modified Adjusted Gross Income will determine if you qualify.

 AGI Implications